 Created by Roy Thomas and Sal Buscema

-The Invaders were a Silver Age creation.
+The Invaders were a Silver Age creation, and not parodies per se.
 Its members were not based upon DC's Justice Society, but Roy Thomas is a legendary JSA fan, and he created the Invaders by assembling heroes who'd been published ? but not teamed ? during the 1940s (by Marvel's predecessor, Timely).
 Thomas would later use this same approach to expand upon DC's wartime characters, in All-Star Squadron.

 Their original membership included: Captain America and Bucky, the Human Torch and Toro, and Namor the Sub-Mariner.
 Later, in their own series, they added more members: Union Jack, Spitfire, Miss America, Whizzer, Blazing Skull and Silver Scorpion.

 » FIRST APPEARANCE: The Avengers v.1, #71 (Dec.
 1969)

 The Knights of Justice were unquestionably inspired by the JSA.
 Big Bang Comics specializes in printing nostalgic comics and many of their characters are based on DC and Golden Age archetypes.
 The Knights hailed from Earth B, while their younger successors, the Round Table of America (based on the Justice League), were from Earth A.

 Major characters include:

 - Ultiman (Superman)